-The average age for first boyfriend might supprise you
+The average age for having your first boyfriend might surprise you

 Key points